golemfactory/golem-docs/docs/creators/javascript/tutorials/parallel_processing.md

 ```bash
 gvmkit-build --direct-file-upload hashcat.gvmi --push --nologin
 ```
 This command will produce the hash of the image that you can use in the example. ??
-You can also use the
+You can also use the our hash ??

+ -- image link (for use in SDK): f0a369604d416869654f24e8707a23f31a64af35a32ea6c28bac0480

 Note that lifetime of images uploaded anonymously to the repository is limited, and they can be removed from registry portal after some time without notice.